jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/dashboard/quickSend/quickSend.rst

    :width: 600
    :align: center

-11. As soon as all Recipient roles and Sender role (in case of setting in up "I want to..." checkbox) have at least one field you can click on the Send button in the header
+11. As soon as all Recipient roles and Sender role (in case of setting in up "I want to..." checkbox) have at least one field you can click the "Send" button in the header

 How to fill fields by Sender role on Quick-send editor?
 =======================================================